-As a pediatric occupational therapist working with children of all ages, I see all developmental levels and no age group is more diverse than the five-year-old.
-Five-year-olds entering into kindergarten come from a large variety of backgrounds.
-Some have been in daycare or preschools for years before starting kindergarten, using finger paint, scissors, crayons, learning how to sit on the carpet for story time, learning how to walk quietly in a line down the hallway, learning to wait their turn for a toy during play time.
-Others come from very enriched home environments where parents practice ABC’s, writing names, memorizing addresses and tying shoes, while a small group come with very little preparation, having never held a pair of scissors or even a crayon.
+As a pediatric occupational therapist working with children of all ages, I see all developmental levels, and no age group is more diverse than the five-year-old.
+Five-year-olds entering kindergarten come from a large variety of backgrounds.
+Some have been in daycare or preschools for years before starting kindergarten, using finger paint, scissors, crayons, learning how to sit on the carpet for storytime, learning how to walk quietly in a line down the hallway, learning to wait their turn for a toy during playtime.
+Others come from very enriched home environments where parents practice ABCs, writing names, memorizing addresses, and tying shoes.
+While a small group comes with very little preparation, having never held a pair of scissors or even a crayon.
 I have seen children start kindergarten not knowing their last name.

 Some school districts present parents with huge packets of information and activities to prepare the budding kindergartener.
-Some schools hold assessments, information sessions, and on-line tutorials, while other districts provide no pre-kindergarten information at all.
+Some schools hold assessments, information sessions, and online tutorials, while other districts provide no pre-kindergarten information.
 It is never too early to start working on kindergarten-ready skills.
-Here are some universal skills that kindergarten teachers will expect your little scholars to be prepared with when they walk through the door on the first day of kindergarten.
+Here are some universal skills that kindergarten teachers will expect your little scholars to know when they walk through the door on the first day of kindergarten.

 Letters and Words:

 - Recognize and name at least 10 letters of the alphabet.

 - Match letters with the beginning sounds of words: B, Banana

 - Recognize letters of their name.

 - Use the words “more” and “less” correctly.